jd-fillmore/infused-agency/posts/indoor-activities-niagara-falls-on.md

   robots: index, follow
 ---

-# Fun Indoor Activities in Niagara Falls
+# Best Indoor Activities in Niagara Falls, Ontario

-Niagara Falls is famous for its big waterfalls.
+[Niagara Falls](https://en.wikipedia.org/wiki/Niagara_Falls,_Ontario) is famous for its big waterfalls.
 But what if it's raining or you want to do something different?
 Don't worry!
 There are lots of cool things to do inside.
-Whether you're visiting Niagara Falls, Ontario, or exploring the Canadian side, you'll find plenty of fun indoor activities.
-Let's look at some of the best things to do inside when you're in Niagara Falls!
+Whether you're visiting Niagara Falls, Ontario, or exploring the Canadian side, you'll find plenty of fun indoor activities suggested by our [Niagara web design](/) team.
+Let's look at some of the best indoor activities in Niagara Falls, Ontario!

 ## Fallsview Indoor Waterpark: Splash and Play